 Head of Research at the Irish Cancer Society, Dr Robert O’Connor said, “New treatment options for this cancer subtype are urgently needed, so this discovery is hugely important for patients who might benefit from a tailored approach to their treatment.

 “This research is an example of the vital work of BREAST-PREDICT, made possible by the country’s support of fundraising campaigns like Cups Against Breast Cancer.
-This October, members of the public can help fund more lifesaving cancer research and free services for people affected by breast cancer by hosting a coffee morning on October 11th.”
+This October, members of the public can help fund more lifesaving cancer research and free services for people affected by breast cancer by hosting a coffee morning.”